Initiate Transfer Course Evaluation

 - Questions regarding Math Placement may be directed to Professor Justin Corvino

-Foreign Languages Placement: The Common Course of Study requires that all graduates attain elementary proficiency in a foreign language.
-Please review the detailed information available on the Foreign Languages and Literatures website to determine how you can address this requirement.
+Languages Placement: The Common Course of Study requires that all graduates attain elementary proficiency in a foreign language.
+Please review the detailed information available on the Languages and Literatures website to determine how you can address this requirement.
 Placement Exams are necessary if you plan to take Chinese (Mandarin), French, German, or Spanish, and you have some knowledge of the subject; that is, you are not a true beginner.
 (Note: Lafayette uses an outside testing service, and there is a $10 fee.
 Alternatively, you may send an official AP, SAT II or IB-HL subject test score to the Registrar’s Office.)

 Chemistry Placement: If you plan to take any Chemistry courses and do not have Chemistry transfer credits, it will be necessary for you to complete a Chemistry Placement exam.